Trading Business in Tanzania

 The ISIC code of spear parts and accessories business for BRELA registration purpose is 4530 and the HS codes for import purpose are 4011 for new tyres, 4012 for retreaded tyres, 8507 for car batteries, 8607 for body parts, gear system parts and brake system parts, 8708 for bumpers, belts, windshields, brakes, gear boxes, transmission components, wheels, suspension parts, radiators, clutches, steering wheels, airbags, and other related parts and 8714 for motor cycles parts.

-4. Cereals and grains business in Tanzania
+4. Starting Cereals and Grains Business in Tanzania

-The opportunities in the trading of cereals are vast covering both domestic and export market.
+The opportunities in the cereals trading business are vast covering both domestic and export market.
 Domestically, you can buy grains from the high producing regions and sell to major commercial cities.
 Internationally, you can export grains to neighboring.
 In 2023, Tanzania produced 6.4 million tons of corn/maize, 2.45 million tons of rice, 1 million tons of sorghum, 325 thousand tons of millet and 75 thousand tons of wheat.
 In the same year, the country exported 130.2 thousand tons of maize, 154.4 thousand tons of rice, 26 thousand tons of sorghum, 8.4 thousand tons of millet, and 1.6 thousand tons of wheat.

 Buying maize, rice, wheat, sorghum, millet and selling domestically or exporting | ISIC4620

-5. Peas and beans business in Tanzania
+5. Starting Peas and Beans Business in Tanzania

 In 2023, Tanzania exported 427.3 thousand tons of legumes, including peas and beans, generating $274.6 million in revenue.
 This export activity underscores the country’s strong agricultural sector, particularly in the production of high-demand legumes.
 These crops not only contribute significantly to Tanzania’s export earnings but also play a crucial role in supporting the livelihoods of farmers across the country.
 The global demand for nutritious and sustainable food sources has positioned Tanzania as a key player in the international legume market, further boosting the nation’s agricultural exports.